Gordon Prentice: Personal life

 Prentice married Bridget Prentice (née Corr), later also an MP for Lewisham East, whom he had met while at university.
 The couple divorced in 2000 after being separated for three years.
 Prentice subsequently married Heather Halliday in 2011.

-Prentice revealed in July 2008 how he had become a victim of credit card fraud two months earlier in Yorkshire, and how he managed to lose £3,500 after his card was copied with the use of the “skimming” device.
+Prentice revealed in July 2008 how he had become a victim of credit card fraud two months earlier in Yorkshire, and how he lost £3,500 after his card was copied with the use of a "skimming" device.

-Soon after losing his seat in 2010, Prentice described the moment in 1998 when he was “nearly killed” by a man wielding a sledgehammer.
+Soon after losing his seat in 2010, Prentice described the moment in 1998 when he was "nearly killed" by a man wielding a sledgehammer.

 Following his election defeat, Prentice moved to Newmarket, Ontario, Canada.
 He ran for Deputy Mayor of Newmarket in 2022.